 Her approach to Jewish practice and life is pluralistic and she celebrates the diversity of our traditions.
 She is trilingual, speaking Hebrew, French and English fluently.
 Her professional career has included many roles.
 At Temple Emanuel in Toronto, Belinda taught pre-confirmation and confirmation classes and led Israel trips.
 She has also worked within the conservative movement at Beth Jacob in Hamilton and was the Education Director for Camp Ramah and United Synagogue Day School.
 Most recently over the last seven years, she was Director of the Centre for Diverse learning at the Posluns branch of Associated Hebrew Day School in addition to her responsibilities as the Vice Principal for the branch overseeing both Judaic and Secular studies programming.
 She has used art, music and drama as essential components of her curriculum which has allowed her to engage Jewish cantors, artists and performers as educators.

-Sheridan Anisman is thrilled to be the teaching assistant for the grade one and the Hebrew 1 Bet classes for this upcoming school year.
-This will be her second year working at DJCS.
-She attended a Hebrew day school for ten years and furthered her Jewish and Hebrew education at the University of Toronto, where she is majoring in anthropology and minoring in Jewish Studies as well as Education.
-She is an aspiring special education teacher, and has a vast amount of experience working with children of all ages in both camp and school settings.
-She has worked at overnight camps in Orillia and Muskoka, spent three summers working at a Toronto day camp, and spent this past summer working at the JCC’s Mini-Me camp.
-She has spent much time volunteering and completing teaching internships in kindergarten classes, a grade two class, and at Forest Hill Collegiate High school.
+Sheridan Anisman (Special Needs Coordinator) is thrilled to be returning for her fifth year at DJCS.
+She is excited to begin her new role as special needs coordinator, and continue teaching the Hebrew 1 Bet class.
+She is a recent graduate of the Master of Teaching program at the Ontario Institute of Studies in Education, and holds an additional qualification in special education.
+She attended a Hebrew day school for ten years and furthered her Jewish and Hebrew education at the University of Toronto, where she majored in anthropology and minored in Jewish Studies as well as Education.
+Sheridan has a vast amount of experience working with children of all ages and abilities in both camp and school settings.
+She has worked at various schools around the Greater Toronto Area, as well as both residential and day camps.
+She spent this past summer working as a head staff at the MNJCC’s JCamp.
 Sheridan cannot wait for another amazing school year!